atlasxomics/AtlasXplore-Docs/FAQ.rst

 Region of Interest (ROI) is a specific area of the genome that is of particular interest or relevance to the researcher.
 This might be a region known to contain a gene of interest, a cluster of regulatory elements, or any other region that is of interest for the specific research question being addressed.
 Defining and analyzing ROIs is an important part of ATAC-seq and dBIT sequencing, as it allows us to focus our analysis on specific areas of the genome that are most likely to provide valuable insights.
 This can improve the overall efficiency and effectiveness of the analysis.

-*What is Spatial ATAC-seq?*

-Spatial ATAC-seq (Assay for Transposase-Accessible Chromatin using sequencing) is a high-throughput, genome-wide method for mapping the locations of open chromatin in cells.
-The technique uses transposase, an enzyme that can insert itself into the genome at specific sites, to selectively cut open the chromatin at these sites and make the DNA accessible for sequencing.
-The resulting data provides a detailed map of the open chromatin in the cell, which can be used to identify regulatory elements and study gene expression and regulation.
-Spatial ATAC-seq is an advanced variation of the traditional ATAC-seq technique, which uses bulk tissue samples rather than individual cells.
-By analyzing the open chromatin at the single-cell level, spatial ATAC-seq allows researchers to study the spatial organization of the genome and the variations in gene expression and regulation between different cells.
-This information can be used to better understand cellular development, differentiation, and disease.

 *What is a Gene Score?*